avipreshel/Bister/README.md

 # Bister

 A binary serializer for C#, which is based on run time code generation, implemented in dotnet standard 2.0.

+* No special attributes required!
+Bister can serialize ANYTHING with public properties
 * Offers better performance than System.Text.Json (see benchmarks below)
 * Offers better type coverage than both System.Text.Json and Newtonsoft (For example: Ability to serialize and de-serialize Generics with Enum type)
 * Implemented in pure dotnet standard 2.0 and does not rely on any 3rd party library
-* No special attributes!
-Ability to serialize ANYTHING with public properties.
 * Ability to handle System.Enum with run-time serialization and de-serialization of the underlying enum type

 # Usage